-Section 504 of the Rehabilitation Act of 1973 - prohibits discrimination against the disabled.
+Section 504 of the Rehabilitation Act of 1973 -

+prohibits discrimination against the disabled.
 It is the intent of LTC to identify, evaluate and provide appropriate educational accommodations to these students.
 Students may be disabled under this policy even though they do not require services pursuant to the Individuals with Disabilities Education Act (IDEA).
 Students and parents have a right to due process under Section 504.
 A copy of Lake County Schools Notice to Parent Rights Afforded by Section 504 of the Rehabilitation Act of 1973 is available at the LTC main campus.
-The Special Populations Coordinator is the coordinator of section 504 activities and may be contacted at 352-589-2250, ext.1835 basis of sex be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance."
+The special populations staff is the coordinator of section 504 activities and may be contacted at 352-589-2250, ext.1835 discrimination under any education program or activity receiving federal financial assistance."
 Lake Technical College and the Lake County School Board are in compliance with the requirements of Title IX and do not discriminate on the basis of sex in the educational programs or activities which it operates.
 A "Title IX Complaint" is a claim by a person who he or she has been discriminated against on the basis of sex in the programs or activities operated by LTC.

-Title IX of Education Amendments of 1972 - states: "No person in the United States shall, on the
+Title IX of Education Amendments of 1972 - states: "No person in the United States shall, on the basis of sex be excluded from participation in, be denied the benefits of, or be subjected to